monro93/KotlinCourse/theory/Lesson02.md

-# Lesson 02 - Conditionals and Loops
+# Lesson 02 - Conditionals, Loops And Nulls
 ## T1 - if
 ### T1.1 - Basic if
 The basic if, else-if, else statement works exactly the same than in Java (and most of the languages)